The Elusive Apartments of Playa Del Carmen

 Many people ask us for reference of a good agency or person that does longer apartment rentals in Playa Del Carmen.
 The truth is that many people do not like to work as long-term apartment agents.
 Why?
 Because of the following reasons:

 - There is not central list of apartments.

-- Many agents prefer to do short term rentals because so many rentals are for vacation rentals and it is easier to work with tourist rather then someone who wants to take time looking in person at units.
+- Many agents prefer to do short term rentals because so many rentals are for vacation rentals, and it is easier to work with tourist rather than someone who wants to take time looking in person at units.

 Commissions for agents

 Tip: Rent is negotiable in Playa Del Carmen at times.
-Your experience may vary but depending on how long your are going to rent and the season.
+Your experience may vary but depending on how long you are going to rent and the season.
 You may be able to lower it by 500 pesos a month for example.
 It never hurts to ask.
-This is something that is different here and something that you might not of considered.
+This is something that is different here and something that you might not have considered.